 The Alliance collaborates with leading nonprofits to find evidence-based solutions to the youth mental health crisis.
 We scale promising solutions, advance innovative initiatives, and drive research and awareness.

-● Enormous needs and exciting innovation: There are tremendous needs in underserved communities and among service providers across the U.S. That much is clear from the more than 2,000 Innovation Award applications we received over the past three years.
+● Enormous needs and exciting innovation: There are tremendous needs in underserved communities and among service providers across the U.S. That much is clear from the thousands of Innovation Award applications we have received over the years.
 We are delighted to see the numerous great ideas that are being pursued, and we’re pleased to play a role in supporting transformative solutions.
 The groups we have supported so far serve children and youth in local communities, schools and barber shops, on sports teams, in hospitals and through digital platforms.
-In addition to the grants we have provided to 15 early-stage nonprofits, this year we launched a Leadership Learning Series to help more mental-health focused charities build capacity for greater impact.
+In addition to the grants we have provided to early-stage nonprofits, we launched a Leadership Learning Series in 2024 to help more mental-health focused charities build capacity for greater impact.

 ● Increased stressors for kids and families: We are all learning more every day about the mental health crisis and its far-reaching repercussions.
-The pandemic has affected children in many ways, as have increased screen time and interactive digital environments.
+The COVID pandemic has affected children in many ways, as have increased screen time and interactive digital environments.
 Parents are affected by their children’s mental health and increased internet usage in families.
+While “stigma” is often blamed for young’s people reluctance to seek help, bigger barriers exist.
 It is crucial to have additional research and ongoing dialogue to understand emerging trends, discuss what is and isn’t working, and provide actionable insights for children and their trusted adults.

 Collaboration Is Key